Dog Food – Mysteries Uncovered!

 Disclaimer – this article does not constitute medical or veterinary advice.
 Please consult a veterinarian to seek medical advice.

-About the Author: Joanna Bronowicka is the owner of WELL BRED pet boutiques in New Jersey, USA specializing in healthy nutrition and better products for dogs and cats.
-Cavaliers and nutrition are her passion.
-She shows her Cavaliers both at CKCSC USA and AKC venues to championship titles and breeds under the KISSABELLA prefix.
-WELL BRED stores are located in Chatham, Chester and Clinton NJ.
+About the Author: Joanna Bronowicka is the owner of WELL BRED, the healthy pet marketplace in New Jersey, USA specializing in healthy nutrition.
+She has studied canine and human nutrition for last 20 years.
+Cavaliers King Charles Spaniels and nutrition are her passions.
+She shows her Cavaliers both at CKCSC USA and AKC venues to championship titles.